Tayloresha/Bingsu-POS/README.md

 <p align="center">
 GROUP BINGSU
   <br>‘POINT OF SALE SYSTEM’<br><br>
-Prepared by Nur Athisha Binti Mohd Zariman (2118676), Nora() & Adriana binti Anuar Kamal (2025778)<br><br>
+Prepared by Nur Athisha Binti Mohd Zariman (2118676), Nora Alissa binti Ismail(2117862) & Adriana binti Anuar Kamal (2025778)<br><br>
-  ‘POINT OF SALE SYSTEM’ is a website that suggests the best attractions, eateries and accommodations to visit in Penang, Kuala Lumpur, Perak, Terengganu and Sabah.
+  ‘POINT OF SALE SYSTEM’ is a website used by businesses to process transactions in retail settings

 </p><br>

 **1. Project Description**
 <br>
-          This project named ‘Jalan Jalan Tourism’ mainly focuses on giving suggestions and reviews of the best attractions, eateries and accommodations to go to while visiting Penang, Kuala Lumpur, Perak, Terengganu or Sabah.
-There are a few suggestions for each category which includes pictures of the place, a brief description and also the necessary details on how to get to said places.
+          This project aims to develop a Point-of-Sale (POS) system with functionalities for both customers and administrators.
+The system will cater to businesses of all sizes by offering unlimited product storage and detailed sales management features.
 <br><br>

 **2. Project Requirement**